Withamsam/Obsidian-Notes/03 - Content/Nmap.md

 ### Ping Scan
 - `-sn`
-- As the name sounds this uses a p
+- As the name sounds this uses a ping to determine if a host is up.
+- Useful for doing things like [[Network Sweeping]]

 ### Custom Scan
 - `--script-args http.useragent="CUSTOM_AGENT"`